M-Woo/fly-on-angular/optional_lab.md

 * Instead of displaying every airplane, add pagination to the application
   * This will involve accessing `req.query` and limit/offset
   * This *may* involve altering the search bar

+ToDO

+- create Delete route - DONE
+- create Create route - DONE
+- create Search Bar that Filters planes
+- each plane should have an image